 See the Bioluminescent Plankton at Laguna Manialtepec

 I always heard mixed things about bioluminescent plankton tours.
 Finally, I decided to do one and it was honestly one of the most unbelievable experiences I’ve ever had.
 I don’t have anything I could compare it to.
 It was just pure magic.
 It’s hard to describe, so just go see for yourself what all the fuss is about.
+I did mine in Chacahua for 150 pesos.

 Whale Watching and Swimming with Dolphins

 During their migration, humpback whales pass through this part of Mexico.
-While you can often see them right from shore, the best way to get up close and personal with these majestic creatures is by going on a whale watching trip.
+While you can sometimes see them right from shore, the best way to get up close and personal with these majestic creatures is by going on a whale watching trip.
 Along with whales, you might be lucky enough to see sea turtles and packs of dolphins.
 You can jump into the water with the dolphins, but they are deceptively fast.
 As soon as you’re in, they’ve already zoomed off far out of reach.

 Catch Some Waves at Playa Zicatela